Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 }
 ```

-Let’s analyse this code snippet a bit more in depth.
-As mentioned above, we are inheriting from the interface called `VaultNamedQueryFactory`, this interface has one method:
+The interface called `VaultNamesQueryFactory` has one method:

 `void create(@NotNull VaultNamedQueryBuilderFactory vaultNamedQueryBuilderFactory);`

-This function will be called on startup and we should define how our query will operate in it with the following steps:
+This function is called upon startup and should define how a query will operate in it with the following steps:

-* To create a vault named query with a given name, in our case it's `DUMMY_CUSTOM_QUERY`, call `vaultNamedQueryBuilderFactory.create()`.
+* To create a vault named query with a given name, in this case it is `DUMMY_CUSTOM_QUERY`, call `vaultNamedQueryBuilderFactory.create()`.
 * To define how a query's `WHERE` clause will work, call `whereJson()`.
   {{< note >}}
   Always start with the actual `WHERE` statement and then write the rest of the clause.
 Fields need to be prefixed with the `visible_states. qualifier`.
 Since `visible_states.custom_representation` is a JSON column, we can use some JSON specific  operations, more info here.